qdebove/My_First_Game_PvP/README.md

 * For PvP => http://another-mirai.herokuapp.com/
 * For PvE => http://another-mirai-pve.herokuapp.com/

-Next task : socket.io for multi-player (the actual PvP is using awfull pollying and all inconvenients...).
+WebSocket are ready so no longer awfull pollying...

 ## VI version

-No versioning is used, so I'll say that this is the 2.0 of this game, but the online games are not using this version.
+No versioning is used, so I'll say that this is the 2.4 of this game, but the online games are not using this version.

 ## VII Thanks